-Different approaches to psychotherapy define the nature, purpose and task of psychotherapy in different ways, with different emphases on the client’s:
+Different approaches to psychotherapy define the nature, purpose and task of psychotherapy in different ways, with different emphasis on the clients:

-Depending on their training and experience, psychotherapists work with individuals, couples, families, and groups; with adults, and/or with children and young people.
+Depending on their training and experience, psychotherapists work with:

 Psychotherapy takes place in different settings and agencies in public, voluntary, and private sectors; and, generally, in a particular and designated room, although some therapists also work outdoors.